 Without accurate and consistent metadata management it becomes very difficult to understand and activate data.
 This is where data catalogs help deliver high-quality, timely and trusted data analytics by uniting all your data silos.
 In other words, a data catalog for DataOps enables teams to find, shape, and deploy the right data — all by building a repeatable and scalable process.

 DataOps brings together people, processes, and technology to enable agile, automated, and secure management of data.
 A data catalog has emerged as a critical starting point in the development of a functional DataOps ecosystem - as pointed out by Andy Parmer, the person who popularized the concept of DataOps.

 Traditionally, data catalogs were just inventory of data, equipped to solve for intelligence and consumption use cases.
 A data catalog for DataOps has to be much more than that.
 It’s an open and interoperable platform that empowers data teams to optimize data flow and performance, automate governed data access, and maintain data and analytics products, among other things.

-As Forrester explains in its latest report on Enterprise Data Catalogs for DataOps:
+As per their latest report on Enterprise Data Catalogs for DataOps:

 Conceptual data understanding is viable for consumption use cases like analytics, governance, and business processes that data governance catalogs provide.
 But data engineers need detailed telemetry and logical data of the data environment to make the right trade-offs to architect and build data-driven applications and address data flow and performance, which is why they need enterprise data catalogs for the DataOps environment to understand and activate data.